 What are SharePoint Workflows?

-Think of SharePoint workflows as little mini-programs that run within your SharePoint environment to automate business processes.
-Ranging project tasks from collecting signatures to tracking statuses, workflows are designed to save you both time and effort while also bringing consistency and efficiency to tasks that your organization performs on a regular basis.
+Think of SharePoint Workflows as mini-programs that run within your SharePoint environment to automate business processes.
+They handle tasks like collecting signatures and tracking statuses, saving time and effort while ensuring consistency and efficiency in your organization's activities.

-There are a number of different types of workflows, as we'll discuss in the next section of this blog.
-Still, ultimately, you can think of workflows as the chain of events business processes that happen after you do something with a file or document that lives in your SharePoint environment.
+Ultimately, you can think of workflows as the chain of events that occur after you do something with a file or document that lives in your SharePoint environment.
+There are various types of workflows, which we'll discuss in the next section of this blog.

 Five commonly used Workflows can be set up within SharePoint: Approval Workflows, Status Workflows, Notification Workflows, Automation Workflows, and Custom Workflows.